• Home

 Fog Lights and Lighting

-The car's deteriorated condition was evident in its numerous broken and missing parts.
-Noticeably absent was the front license plate bracket, while the left fog light was shattered and internals exposed, rendering it useless.
-Further inspection revealed a damaged passenger side door lock cylinder.
-Adding to the list of issues was a malfunctioning driver's side low-beam headlamp.
+The car’s deteriorated condition was apparent in its many broken and missing components.
+The front license plate bracket was missing entirely, while the left fog light was shattered with its internals exposed, rendering it inoperative.
+A closer inspection revealed a damaged passenger-side door lock cylinder, and the driver-side low-beam headlamp failed to operate.

 Rear Hatch